Fata Morgana (1971 film)

 Fata Morgana is a 1971 film by Werner Herzog, shot in 1968 and 1969, which captures mirages in the Sahara and Sahel deserts.
-Herzog also wrote the narration by Lotte H. Eisner, which recites the Mayan creation myth, the Popol Vuh.
+Herzog also wrote the narration by Lotte H. Eisner, which recounts the Mayan creation myth, the Popol Vuh.

 Production

-The film was shot sporadically over a 13-month period from November 1968 to December 1969.
-Most of the footage was shot in Africa with little notion as to how it would eventually be used.
-A concept and structure for the film was invented by Herzog only after filming was completed.
-Post production extended into 1970 as the director concentrated on completing his Even Dwarfs Started Small for its May premiere at the Cannes Film Festival.
+The film was shot between November 1968 and December 1969.
+At the time of filming, Herzog had little ideas as to its eventual use, only developing a concept and structure for the film after shooting was completed.
+Post-production continued into 1970, as Herzog was completing his Even Dwarfs Started Small for a May premiere at the Cannes Film Festival.
 Much of the film's footage consists of long tracking shots filmed by cameraman Jörg Schmidt-Reitwein from the top of a Volkswagen camper van with Herzog driving.
 The crew smoothed out the road themselves to prepare the shots.